Phileosopher/commonplace/computers-programming-basics2_.md

 - hair color - two words, so it might be mistaken as a command
 - haircolor - could be seen as a built-in command
-- HaIrColOr - confusing to read
+- HaIrColOr - confusing to read and type again
 - HAIRCOLOR - it better be a constant
 - hairColor - it better be a variable
 - haierColor - why did you mispell?